Verviers: Economy

 Verviers was home to a thriving wool and textile industry that was renowned for its quality and contributed greatly to the growth of the town.
 However, as of the 1950s, the local factories could not face international competition and started closing one after the other which prompted the economic decline of the town.
 The economy has been slowly recovering since the mid-1990s but remains fragile.
 Several commercial complexes have opened in recent years in an attempt to revitalize the most affected areas.

+Transport

+The nearest airports are Liège Airport which is located 29.3 km away and Brussels Airport located 118.4 km away from Vervies.